stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 GUMMO
 ```

-Is there any better example of the use of the `READ` and `DATA` commands?
+Is there any better example of the use of the `READ` and `DATA` commands?!?

 > **NOTE:** The number of `READ` variables must equal the number `DATA` variables or an `?OUT OF DATA ERROR IN XX` error will occur.

 ## Control Statements and Loops

-We know how to execute a line of code, one after another, but we can also jump around within code lines using control statements.
+We can execute a line of code, one after another, but we can also jump around within code lines using control statements.
 Using loops, we run code over and over until we hit the [R/S] key or we specify, in the code for a group of code lines, to stop after a specific number of times.

 In previous chapters, I would demonstrate a program that continually displays a line of text until the [R/S] key is hit.
 Remember that code?
-Here is is again:
+Here it is again:

 ```basic
 10 ?
 "RETROCOMBS ";
 20 GOTO 10
 ```

-This type of program is know as an infinite loop because it "loops definitely" until you tap the [R/S] key.
+This type of program is know as an infinite loop because it "loops indefinitely" until you tap the [R/S] key.

 The `GOTO` control statement was introduce as early as Chapter 1.
 It is one of the first basic program commands most learn when they create their first "Hello World!" program as shown in the code above.